cfpb/retirement/README.md

 python manage.py runserver
 ```

-The "Claiming Social Security" page should load at `localhost:8000/claiming-social-security/`.
+The "Before You Claim" page should load at `localhost:8000/claiming-social-security/`.

 ### Usage notes
 - The app is set up to run inside [consumerfinance.gov](http://www.consumerfinance.gov), so if you run it locally, some fonts may not load because of [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) policies.